Scotland says better off without Britain, but with the pound

 An independent Scotland could attract investment by cutting corporation tax, simplifying regulatory structures and providing incentives for companies to invest in training their workers.

-A 3 percent cut in corporation tax could boost economic output 1.4 percent and raise employment 1.1 percent by attracting investment over the next 20 years, the report said.
+A three percent cut in corporation tax could boost economic output by 1.4 percent and raise employment by 1.1 percent by attracting investment over the next 20 years, the report said.